sjockers/simonjockers.de/projects/index.md

 title: Portfolio
 ---

-I design and develop web applications and interactive graphics.
-This is an overview about some of my most recent work.
+I design and build web applications and interactive news graphics.
+Below are some projects I have worked on recently.